 January 3, 2012 - The third round of voting for the lower house of parliament begins after Islamist parties performed strongly in the previous rounds.

-January 21, 2012 - Two Islamist parties, the Muslim Brotherhood's Freedom and Justice Party, win about 70% of the seats in elections for the lower house of parliament, according to electoral commission figures.
+January 21, 2012 - Two Islamist parties, the Muslim Brotherhood’s Freedom and Justice Party and the Al Nour Party, win about 70% of the seats in elections for the lower house of parliament, according to electoral commission figures.

-May 23, 2012 - Two-day presidential election begins, with 11 candidates vying for the office.
-This is the first presidential election since the uprising that toppled Hosni Mubarak.
+May 23, 2012 - A two-day presidential election begins, with 11 candidates vying for office.
+This is the first presidential election since the uprising that toppled Mubarak.

 May 26, 2012 - A runoff between Muslim Brotherhood candidate Mohamed Morsy and former Prime Minister Ahmed Shafik is the result of the two-day election.

-June 2, 2012 - Former President Hosni Mubarak is convicted of ordering the killing of protesters in 2011.
-He is immediately sentenced to life in prison.
+June 2, 2012 - Mubarak is convicted of ordering the killing of protesters in 2011.
+He is immediately sentenced to life in prison, but seven months later, his conviction is overturned on technical grounds, and a retrial is ordered.

-June 16-17, 2012 - Runoff presidential election between Muslim Brotherhood candidate Mohamed Morsy and former Prime Minister Ahmed Shafik.
+June 16-17, 2012 - Runoff presidential election between Muslim Brotherhood candidate Morsy and Shafik.

-June 24, 2012 - The five-member Supreme Presidential Elections Commission announces the winner of the runoff election is Muslim Brotherhood candidate Mohamed Morsy, the first freely elected president.
+June 24, 2012 - The five-member Supreme Presidential Elections Commission announces the winner of the runoff election is Muslim Brotherhood candidate Morsy.

-November 22, 2012 - President Morsy issues an order preventing any court from overturning his decisions.
-He also orders retrials and re-investigations in the deaths of protesters during the 2011 uprising against former president Hosni Mubarak.
+November 22, 2012 - Morsy issues an order preventing any court from overturning his decisions.
+He also orders retrials and re-investigations in the deaths of protesters during the 2011 uprising against Mubarak.

 November 29, 2012 - Egypt’s constituent assembly passes all 234 articles of the new draft constitution.